Giants vs. Rockies: Odds, spread, over/under - September 16

 Giants vs. Rockies Betting Trends and Insights

-- The oddsmakers' moneyline implies a 69.2% chance of a victory for San Francisco.
+- The moneyline for this contest implies a 62.3% chance of a victory for San Francisco.

-- The Giants have a 5-2 record over the seven games they were favored on the moneyline in their last 10 matchups.
+- The Giants went 5-3 over the eight games they were favored on the moneyline in their last 10 matchups.

-- In its last 10 matchups -- all had a set run total -- San Francisco and its opponents combined to hit the over on the total six times.
+- Over its last 10 matchups (all 10 of them had set totals), San Francisco and its opponents combined to hit the over seven times.

-- This season, the Rockies have been victorious two times in 30 chances when named as an underdog of at least +185 or longer on the moneyline.
+- The Rockies have a mark of 29-62 in contests where sportsbooks favor them by +140 or worse on the moneyline.

-- The Rockies have played as underdogs in 10 of their past 10 games and won four of those contests.
+- The Rockies have played as underdogs in 10 of their past 10 games and won five of those contests.

-- When it comes to hitting the over, Colorado and its opponents are 4-6-0 in the last 10 games with a total.
+- In the last 10 games with a total, Colorado and its opponents are 5-5-0 when it comes to hitting the over.

 Want a different way to play?
 Put together your best lineup of players and you could win cash prizes!
 Sign up for FanDuel Fantasy using our link for the best first-time player offer.